Paris: What to Hit, and What to Skip

 We spent one evening at a wine and cheese pairing class in the cellar of an artisan cheese shop – I cannot recommend this enough, especially if you are as into fromage as yours truly.
 The class was held by Paroles de Fromagers, lasted about 2 hours, and spanned 9 different cheeses and 6 different wines.
 The experience was remarkable, based on both the knowledge gained, and the wine/cheese pairings tasted.
 You end up eating a ton of cheese and bread, so maybe don’t make dinner reservations for after!
 This was hands down one of my favorite things I did in Paris – if you’re into wine and cheese, this is a must-do activity.

-And the most important activity recommendation of all – just wander.
-Find all the amazing corners of Paris that aren’t mentioned in the travel blogs.
-I don’t know where I took half of the photos below, but I know the experience of discovering my own version of Paris was bewitching, and I’ll be back for more.
+These discoveries made Paris feel less like a checklist and more like a living, breathing city.
+I don’t know where I took half of my photos, but I know the experience of finding my own version of Paris was bewitching – and I’ll be back for more.